Vishruth-S/CompetitiveCode/USEFUL_RESOURCES.md

 ### Tutorials to improve Competitive Programming:
 * [TopCoder Competitive Programming Tutorials](https://www.topcoder.com/community/competitive-programming/tutorials/) - A list of best tutorials written by respected Topcoder members.

-* [[Tutorial] A Way to Practice Competitive Programming](https://drive.google.com/file/d/1J2x8pIYQ3MXANgvzOgBciWd3d79j_Exa/view) - This tutorial will help you get from Rating 1000 to 2400+ on Codeforces.
+* [A Way to Practice Competitive Programming](https://drive.google.com/file/d/1J2x8pIYQ3MXANgvzOgBciWd3d79j_Exa/view) - This tutorial will help you get from Rating 1000 to 2400+ on Codeforces.
 It is written by Codeforces Grandmaster Masataka Yoneda.

 ### Website to take mock interviews: